lemacia/AutoRepliesForFacebook/README.md

 You'll also need to install "Vader Sharp" in order for SentimentFinder to function.

-Catilu_TYN.1.0.7.nupkg is the bomb.
+AutoRepliesForFacebook.nupkg is the bomb.
 This little guy will answer all the comments from your page, based on the sentiment they transmit.

 The name of your facebook page and the token from facebook developer app are assets that you can customize.